NilPointer-Software/bdfd-wiki/src/bdscript/takeRole.md

 Removes a role from the provided user.

 #### Parameters
-- `User ID`: The user to remove the role for.
+- `User ID`: The user to remove the role from.
 - `Role ID`: The role to remove from the user.

 #### Example